Aerospace Precision in Miniature

 Assembly Processes

-Fundamentals of aircraft model construction
+Fundamentals of plastic kit construction

 Material Selection